vtluug/phenny/README.md

 phenny
 ======

 This is an experimental port of phenny, a Python IRC bot, to Python3.
-Do not expect it to work well or at all yet.
+It is currently fairly stable, but it has not been as well-tested as the original.

 Support for IPv6 and SSL has been added.
 It appears that SSL support requires Python 3.2.